tcwong2024/CE7-M3-TF-Docker-Private-ECR/README.md

 2. Under your local git folder create **terraform"** folder to store all TF files (**backend.tf**, **compute.tf**, **provider.tf** and **variable.tf**) use to setup private ECR repository.

 3. Locate to **terraform** folder and run below command one by one.
-After "terraform apply" success, your private ECR repository will created and please check on AWS console online.
+After "terraform apply" success, your private ECR repository will create and please check on AWS console online.

 ```
     terraform init